 The first thing we should note is that Sena has discontinued the Cavalry helmet.
-It’s still available in lots of places but it will get harder to source as stocks dwindle.
+It’s still available now in certain sizes, but it will get harder to source as stocks dwindle.
 Unfortunately half helmets are less and less popular these days, with Sena focusing instead on full face and modular options.

 You can pick from sizes all the way up to XXL and it comes in two classic colors – gloss or matte black.
 Do you need any other choice to look cool on the road?

 We’re going to get into all the details that are important to you, including:

 - The specs of the Sena Cavalry helmet